SAP-archive/teched2020-DEV161/exercises/ex7/README.md

     <br><br>![](images/2020-10_SCP_CF_Space_Applications_Before_Deployment_.jpg)<br><br>
     ![](images/2020-10_SCP_CF_Space_Service_Instances_Before_Deployment_.jpg)<br><br>

-8. Login to the CF space to which you'll deploy the app.
+8. Log in to the CF space to which you'll deploy the app.
 From the menu bar select *View | Find Command* to open the *command palette*.
 <br><br>![](images/2020-10_BAS_Command_Palette_Open_.jpg)<br><br>

-    >You can also login to CF using the terminal: Execute the *cf login* command and follow the same steps.
+    >You can also log in to CF by clicking the home icon at the lefthand side of the status bar or by using the terminal: Execute the *cf login* command and follow the same steps.

 9. Select the command *CF: Login to cloud foundry*.
 <br><br>![](images/2020-10_BAS_CF_Login-1_.jpg)<br><br>